-Our online programmes are taught completely online, with no need to attend the University.
+Our distance learning programmes are taught completely online, with no need to attend the University.

 These courses offer you flexibility and enable you to study what you want, when you want, wherever you are, allowing you to fit study around work or other commitments.